chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

 Let ζ be an arbitrary sentence in C:sub:L.

-Non-Empty Character Axiom (S.3): By Axiom S.3, we know that ¬(ε ⊂:sub:s ζ).
+Non-Empty Character Axiom (S.3): By Axiom S.4, we know that ¬(ε ⊂:sub:s ζ).
 In other words, the empty character is not contained in ζ.

 Definition of Containment (Definition 1.1.5): Recall that a string t is contained in a string u (t ⊂:sub:s u) if and only if there exists a strictly increasing and consecutive function f from the indices of the characters of t to the indices of the characters of u that preserves the order of characters.

 Implication of Non-Containment: Since the empty character ε is not contained in ζ, it means there is no such function f that can map the empty character to any character in ζ while satisfying the conditions of Definition 1.1.5.

 Presence of Non-Empty Characters:  This implies that ζ must contain at least one non-empty character.
-If ζ were composed only of delimiters or empty characters, it would contradict Axiom S.3, which states that the empty character is not contained in any sentence of the corpus.
+If ζ were composed only of delimiters or empty characters, it would contradict Axiom S.4, which states that the empty character is not contained in any sentence of the corpus.

-Delimiter Axiom (W.1): By the Delimiter Axiom (∀ α ∈ L: ∀ i ∈ N:sub:l(α): 𝔞:sub:i ≠ σ), we know that words in a language cannot contain delimiters.
+Discovery Axiom (W.1): By the Discovery Axiom (∀ α ∈ L: ∀ i ∈ N:sub:l(α): 𝔞:sub:i ≠ σ), we know that words in a language cannot contain delimiters.

 Existence of at Least One Word: Since ζ contains at least one non-empty character (from step 4) and words cannot contain delimiters (from step 5), this non-empty character must be part of a word.
 Therefore, ζ must contain at least one word.